 Strengthening the tendon requires heavy loading eccentrically.
 The reason for eccentric loading being best for tendon strength improvements is because the tendon tissue is extremely strong and dense.
 It can support more than what the calf muscle can lift up.
 Also, this will cause greater increases in tendon and calf muscle hypertrophy.

-Preventing Achilles Tendon Injuries – Warm Up
+Preventing Achilles Tendon Injuries – Warm-Up

 This means that there is little blood supply to the tendon.
 So by warming up, it helps to raise the temperature of the tendon which in turn will improve its elasticity.
 By increasing the temperature of the body and the tendon the amount of blood getting to the tendon will also increase.
 This will help it recover faster from the exercise bout.

 You can use 1 or all 4 of the above strategies at the same time, synergistically.
-They will work together for prevention and eliminate Achilles pains and injuries.
+They will work together to prevent and eliminate Achilles pains and injuries.
 If you need to get hooked up with the best sports medicine providers, Kho Health is the place to start.
 Kho Health is the best place find any sports medicine providers because you can search for skills.
 If you are not sure what is hurting or who you should see, Kho Health will help find the right provider for preventing Achilles tendon injuries.